-7.1 Consult current OSHA regulations and suppliers' Safety Data Sheets, and local regulations for all materials used in this test method.
+7.1 Consult current OSHA regulations and suppliers' Material Safety Data Sheets on handling materials listed in this test method.

 8. Sampling and Handling

 8.1 Sample the material in accordance with Practice D3437.

 9. Preparation of Apparatus

 9.1 Follow manufacturer's instructions for mounting and conditioning the column into the chromatograph and adjusting the instrument to the conditions described in Table 1 allowing sufficient time for the equipment to reach equilibrium.
 See Practice E1510 for more information on column installation.
 See Practice E355 for additional information on gas chromatography practices and terminology.